sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

    - If any non-columnlar text is *above* the columns in the y-extent, it can break column recognition.
 Exclude the text from the y-extent using the Offset Y parameter.

 3. Extracts fields from each column in the group, using a limited subset of SenseML methods.
 For more information about available methods, see TODO link to the Range parameters table.
-Sensible expects but doesn't require that the data is in a repeated structure for each section
+Sensible expects but doesn't require that the data is in a repeated structure for each column.

 Column Selection
 ----